-Tracking cloud director start-up from the bash shell of the head node: there are some further possibilities to view the progress of the cloud director after it has reached at least the initrd stage.
-These possibilities include:
+Tracking cloud director start-up from the bash shell of the head node:

 - an SSH connection to the cloud director can be made during the pre-init, initrd stage, after the cloud director system has been set up via an rsync.
 This allows a login to the node-installer shell. - an SSH connection to the cloud director can be also be made after the initrd stage has ended, after the init process runs making an SSH daemon available again.
 This allows a login on the cloud director when it is fully up.